 Our son’s labels are not particularly stigmatizing but could limit what his teachers expected of him.
 We stress that we want his labels to provide support, not limits.
 I’ll have to be honest and say that our successes have been mixed with some failures, but all in all, the advantages of sharing have outweighed the disadvantages.

-Weighing the Advantages of Sharing with the Disadvantages
+Weighing the Advantages of Sharing Against the Disadvantages

 Mama B, only you have enough information on your son to know how to weigh the advantages and disadvantages of sharing his labels.
 Fetal Alcohol Spectrum Disorders (FASD) can be both stigmatizing and limiting.
 I think most people do not understand the spectrum nature of FASD, and assume that all children with this label have Fetal Alcohol Syndrome (FAS), and further assume the worst possible outcome for FAS.